-Having a family takes some getting used too.
-In particular, the way we organize our family budget.
+The way we organize our family budget can take some getting used to.
+Especially as children begin to be a part of your family.
 For many of us we go down to one income and yet have more people in the house!
 Thank goodness they drink milk while we adjust!

 1. Re-evaluate your needs and wants.
 Do you really need the magazine subscriptions, the gym memberships and all the other things you might be involved in as an individual?
 With little ones around we need to get used to a season of enjoying some new and different activities (I am still adjusting to this!) together rather than on our own.

 That’s not to say, as a family on a budget, that we can’t have time out but can a walk or time to read a good book give you the boost you need without spending the extra money?

 Look at all the areas of your life from Entertainment, the type of food you buy, where you buy your food and clothes, and how and where you travel.
 Look also at your spending personality and adjust if necessary.
 Are you a saver, a splurger, a spontaneous shopper or a hoarder?
 Become smarter with your money and avoid impulse buying.
 To help you evaluate your needs and wants read through some of these great Family Budget Money Saving Ideas.

 2. Set realistic goals.
 Setting goals in your family budget means you can work towards doing or getting things that are important to you.
 It could be a family holiday together or getting a bigger car to accommodate everyone!
 There are some guidelines to setting budgeting goals though.

 When you put all these elements into place, you can track how you are going towards achieving your family budgeting goals and you’ll find greater fulfilment when you have achieved your goal.

 3. Know where you are at financially.
 It’s time to re-look at all the bills, the responsibilities, expenses and also the income you receive.
 Just like organizing a home, when you organize a budget you need to make a list of all the items you spend money on during the year.